The Univalence Principle: Graphs and Petri nets

 \begin{example}[Pre-nets, tensor schemes] A \emph{pre-net} \cite[Definition~3.1]{10.1006/inco.2001.3050} has a type of ``places'' and for each pair of natural numbers $m,n$, a type of ``transitions'' dependent on $m+n$ places.
 The same notion is known under the name of ``tensor scheme'' \cite[Definition~1.4]{joyal-street-tensor-calculus-I}; it is the natural underlying data from which to generate a free monoidal or symmetric-monoidal category.

 Here, the sort $T_{m,n}$ of transitions has $m+n$ arrows to (a.k.a.\ dependencies on) the sort $S$ of places (a.k.a.\ ``species''), regarded as $m$ inputs and $n$ outputs.
-The discussion is largely the same as in \Cref{eg:dir-multigraph}; an indiscernibility $a \fiso b$ in $S$ consists of families of bijections between the sets of transitions with $a$ and $b$ appearing in one or more of their inputs or outputs, while by adding heterogeneous equalities we can force $S$ to also be a set with standard equality.
+The infinite families of sorts can be represented using either $\exo{\Nat}$ (if cofibrant) or $\Nat$, as in \cref{eg:unbiased-monoidal,eg:multicats}.
+The discussion is largely the same as in \cref{eg:dir-multigraph}; an indiscernibility $a \fiso b$ in $S$ consists of families of bijections between the sets of transitions with $a$ and $b$ appearing in one or more of their inputs or outputs, while by adding heterogeneous equalities we can force $S$ to also be a set with standard equality.
 A morphism of pre-nets \cite[Definition~3.2]{10.1006/inco.2001.3050} is a pair of functions on places and transitions that are compatible in a suitable sense; this is exactly a morphism of structures for the above signature. \end{example}

 \begin{example}[Other kinds of Petri nets] In a pre-net, the sets $T_{2,1}(x,y;z)$ and $T_{2,1}(y,x;z)$ are unrelated; but in a \emph{symmetric} monoidal category the hom-sets $\hom(x\otimes y,z)$ and $\hom(y\otimes x,z)$ are isomorphic.
 A \emph{Petri net} is a refinement of a pre-net that incorporates some kind of ``symmetry'' like this (though historically they are the earlier notion).
 There are many different inequivalent notions of ``Petri net'', not all of which are amenable to formalization in our framework.
 But from our present perspective, one natural approach to add symmetry to \cref{eg:pre-net} is to replace the indexing set $\Nat$ by the 1-type $\FinSet$, noting that $\Nat$ is both the 0-truncation of $\FinSet$ and the type of \emph{ordered} finite sets.